-Companion services may not be provided at the same time as the direct portion of the following: Small Group Employment, In-Home and Community Supports, Respite (15 minute unit or Day), Shift Nursing and the direct portion of Community Participation Support.
+Companion services may not be provided at the same time as the direct portion of the following: Small Group Employment, In-Home and Community Supports, Respite (15 minute unit or Day), Shift Nursing and Community Participation Support.

-Companion may be provided at the same time as Supported Employment, Advanced Supported Employment, Residential Habilitation, Life Sharing, and Supported Living for the purpose of supporting the participant in-person with non-skilled activities, supervision and/or incidental personal care that cannot, or would be inappropriate to, be provided with the support from coworkers or other natural supports and is outside the scope of the Supported Employment or Advanced Supported Employment service.
+Companion may be provided at the same time as Supported Employment and Advanced Supported Employment at the participant's place of community integrated employment for the purpose of supporting the participant in-person with non-skilled activities, supervision and/or personal care needs that cannot, or would be inappropriate to, be provided with the support from coworkers or other natural supports and is outside the scope of the Supported Employment or Advanced Supported Employment service.
 Documentation must be maintained in the service plan about the methods that were considered and/or tried to support the non-skilled activities, supervision and/or personal care needs at the job site before it was determined that Companion was necessary to enable the participant to sustain competitive integrated employment.